w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 On GCP we used `c2d-highcpu-8` VM instance, on AWS `c6id.2xlarge`.
 It is recommended that hardware used to run the validators at least match the specs of the reference hardware in order to ensure they are able to process all blocks in time.
-If you use subpar hardware you will possibly run into performance issues, less era points and even slashes.
+If you use subpar hardware you will possibly run into performance issues, get less era points, and potentially even slashed.

 - **CPU**
   - x86-64 compatible;